fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2015/plug-in-support-will-be-dropped-by-the-end-of-2016-except-flash.md

 **Update**: Oracle has announced the [deprecation of the Java browser plug-in](https://blogs.oracle.com/java-platform-group/entry/moving_to_a_plugin_free).

 **Update**: Accoding to a [newsgroup thread](https://groups.google.com/d/topic/mozilla.dev.tech.plugins/GwlsaOlMRrs/discussion), Firefox 52, expected to be released in March 2017, will probably be the last release with the NPAPI support.

+**Update**: As of April 2016, [QuickTime for Windows is no longer supported](https://support.apple.com/en-ca/HT201175) by Apple.
+The QuickTime plug-in for OS X has already been [disabled since 10.9 Mavericks](https://support.apple.com/en-ca/HT205081).